CSS Animation – @property Radial Gradient Zoom Animation

 </div>

-is the outermost enclosure.
+container is the outermost enclosure.
 It enables the content to be centered and draws a light gray border.
 The rest of the divs represent each animation sequence.

 Keep the HTML structure as is for each animation to display correctly.